 What is a UI Designer?

-A UI Designer designs user interfaces, usually for digital applications such as the web, mobile, or video games.
+A UI Designer designs user interfaces, usually for digital applications like the web, mobile, or video games.
 They build visual and interactive elements such as buttons, menus, and widgets.
 They also develop prototypes and refine their designs based on information gained from user research.
 Primary job duties of UI Designers include:

 UI Designers craft designs for various industries, such as financial and banking, healthcare apps, retail apps, education, automotive, and gaming.
 A UI Designer’s primary goal is to design applications so that users intuitively understand how to use them and perform the actions or find the information they need without learning how to use the application first.
 UI Designers play a significant role in influencing how we use digital technology in our daily lives.